joergen7/cre/README.md

 ### Creating a CRE Client Application

 The CRE client is a service that takes a program from a user (or from another service) and computes its result.
 For that purpose, the client extracts from the program small, independent computational units, which we call applications, and sends them to the CRE master for reduction.
-Also the client awaits the return of application results.
-The CRE client continues to generate applications until all application results in a program are known and no new applications can be generated.
+Also, the client awaits the return of application results.
+The client continues to generate applications until all application results in a program are known and no new applications can be generated.
 Then the result of the program is returned to the user.
-Additionally, the client only sends an application to the CRE master if the CRE master has expressed demand for new applications.
+Additionally, the client sends an application to the CRE master only if the CRE master has expressed demand for new applications.
 This protects the CRE master from being overwhelmed by its clients.

 ![cre Petri net model](priv/cre_client_pnet.png)